alxroyer/scenario/doc/src/devel.coding-rules.py.rst

     mypy fails with '"Module scenario" does not explicitly export attribute "logging"  [attr-defined]' errors.

+.. admonition:: Memo - Renamed module exports with a single ``from ... import ... as ...`` statement only in '__init__.py' files
+    :class: note

     Same with :py:data:`scenario.tools.data.scenarios`, the following in 'test/src/scenario/test/data.py':

     .. code-block:: python